swiftlang/swift-evolution/process.md

 ## Preparing an implementation

 When you are ready to request a review, a pull request with an implementation is required in addition to your proposal.
-Proposals that can ship as part of the Swift Preview package should be paired with a pull request against the [swift-evolution-staging repository][swift-evolution-staging].
+Proposals that can ship as part of the [Standard Library Preview package] should be paired with a pull request against the [swift-evolution-staging repository][swift-evolution-staging].
 All other proposals should be paired with an implementation pull request against the [main Swift repository](https://github.com/apple/swift).

-The Swift Preview package can accept new types, protocols, and extensions to existing types and protocols that can be implemented without access to standard library internals or other non-public features.
+The preview package can accept new types, new protocols, and extensions to existing types and protocols that can be implemented without access to standard library internals or other non-public features.
+For more information about the kinds of changes that can be implemented in the preview package, see [SE-0264](https://github.com/apple/swift-evolution/blob/master/proposals/0264-stdlib-preview-package.md).

 ## Review process